antzkr/LUKS-Mount-Bash-Function/README.md

 - cp .bash_functions ~
 - chmod +x .bash_functions
 - source ~/.bash_functions

+Add the following entries to your .bash_aliases in your home directory.
+Create aliases file if it does not exist: aliases cont-open='cont' aliases cont-close='cont_close'

+To open a LUKS image:
+cont-open (container dir) (mount dir)

+To close a LUKS image:
+cont-close (container alias)

 # DISCLAIMER
 Please review the Debian 13 LiveCD/USB bootable OS build script carefully.
 NEVER run a script blindly without understanding what it could do.
 Don't trust me.
 Google around to find out more.
 Please research, research, research.